Between Us (2012 film): Release

-The film had its world premiere at the Oldenburg International Film Festival. monterey media inc. acquired all U.S. and Canadian rights to the film in April 2013 and plans on a summer theatrical release.
-The US theatrical began on June 21, 2013 in Los Angeles at the Downtown Independent Theater.
-The US theatrical began on June 21, 2013 in Los Angeles at the Downtown Independent Theater.
+The film had its world premiere at the Oldenburg International Film Festival.
+Monterey Media acquired all U.S. and Canadian rights to the film in April 2013 and plans on a summer theatrical release.
+The American theatrical release began on June 21, 2013 in Los Angeles at the Downtown Independent Theater.

 Festivals

 'Between Us' won the grand jury prize at the 2012 Bahamas International Film Festival, and was the Closing Night Film at the 50th Annual Gijón International Film Festival in Spain.

 'Between Us' was selected to screen at the following film festivals: